TF-M Crypto Service design

 The manifest file is a description of the service components.

 The CMake files are used by the TF-M CMake build system to build the service as part of the Secure FW build.
-The service is built as a static library (tfm_crypto.a).
-The build system allows to build as well the Mbed Crypto library as part of the Secure FW build process and archive it with the static library of the Crypto service.
-The headers are used to export the public prototypes of the functions in the Service modules tfm_crypto_api.h, and to provide the necessary defines (i.e. TFM_CRYPTO_SIG).
-In particular TFM_CRYPTO_SIG identifies the signal on which the service handler waits for requests when the service is built for IPC model.
-The header available in the interface, tfm_crypto_defs.h , contains types and defines for building the NSPE interface as part of a Non-Secure application.
-Finally, the crypto_spe.h header is used during the build of the Mbed Crypto library, when the Mbed Crypto config option MBEDTLS_PSA_CRYPTO_SPM is defined, to add a custom prefix to the PSA API symbols so that duplication of symbol names is avoided.
-The prefix used for the PSA API symbols of the Mbed Crypto library is chosen to be mbedcrypto__.
+The service is built as a static library (libtfm_psa_rot_partition_crypto.a).
+The service itself depends on the build of the underlying backend library, by default the libmbedcrypto.a target, a static library built by the Mbed TLS build system.
+The tfm_crypto_api.h header contains public service APIs, which expose each module’s interface.
+The header available in the interface, tfm_crypto_defs.h, contains types and definitions to build the client interface of the service, i.e. towards other services or NS world.
+Finally, the crypto_spe.h header is used during the build of the Mbed TLS library, when the configuration option MBEDTLS_PSA_CRYPTO_SPM is defined, to add a custom prefix to the PSA API symbols so that duplication of symbol names is avoided.
+The prefix used for the symbols of the library is chosen to be mbedcrypto__.

 Documentation